theislanglands/University-Manager/README.md

 It's possible to view, create, update and delete departments and Courses related to them.

 ## Setup
+To run the application

-The project requires a connection to a database. run the `docker-compose up -d` within the directory.
+1. Run the `docker-compose up -d` within the directory to pull and start MySQL server on port 3306.
-This will pull a MySQL server, port-forward it to port 3306 on your machine, and start it in detached mode.

-Run the `docker-compose up -d` within the directory to pull and start MySQL server on port 3306 Run `php artisan migrate:fresh --seed` to seed the database Run `php artisan serve` to boot up your application at localhost port 8000
+2. Run `php artisan migrate:fresh --seed` to seed the database.
+3   Run `php artisan serve` to boot up your application at localhost port 8000.

 ### Route overview